Swapna's revelations against CM in smuggling-case stir up political storm | Law-Order

 The opposition continued its onslaught against the government over the issue and pressed for Vijayan's resignation.

-Continuing her attack against the government, Suresh alleged that Sarith has been ''kidnapped'' by some unknown people because of her revelations.
+Continuing her attack against the government, Suresh alleged Sarith was ''kidnapped'' by some unknown people because of her revelations.

 ''Earlier you asked what the threat was.
 Now, it is no longer threats, the attacks have started.
 HRDS India staff Sarith has been forcefully kidnapped from my home by 3 or 4 unknown people.
 They have started their attacks.
 Can you imagine that?
 I only spoke a little, did not speak in detail and already they have become scared.
 This is a signal of that.
 They are confessing on their own through such dirty tactics,'' she claimed after news of his alleged abduction came out.